toolness/oop-jetpack-sdk-poc/README.md

   [Jetpack SDK 0.5]: https://jetpack.mozillalabs.com/sdk/0.5/docs/
   [Firefox nightly]: http://ftp.mozilla.org/pub/mozilla.org/firefox/nightly/

+## Usage ##

+1. Activate your SDK and clone this git repository in the `packages` subdirectory of your SDK and enter it:

+    `git clone git://github.com/toolness/oop-jetpack-sdk-poc.git`

+    `cd oop-jetpack-sdk-poc`

+2. Run the addon against your installation of the latest Firefox nightly.
+   On OS X systems, you'll need to type something like this:

+    `cfx run -a firefox -b /Applications/Minefield.app`

+3. Once Firefox starts up, you should see a widget at the bottom of the browser labeled "Click me!" (it may be truncated due to size constraints).
+   Do what it says.

+4. The widget label should change to "..." for a moment and then change to the Twitter status of [toolness](http://twitter.com/toolness).

 ## Code Walkthrough ##

 The add-on's entry point is in <code>[lib/start-remote.js][]</code>.
 This code